 Erik has become a passionate world traveler.
 He moved to Hong Kong in 2009 to get a better perspective on changing global economics.
 While living in Hong Kong, several hedge fund professionals he met there observed that through his own passionate trading activities, Erik was “already doing all the work of running a hedge fund except for picking up the phone and calling a lawyer and turning it into a fund”.
 Erik was flattered by the advice of his peers in Hong Kong to launch his own hedge fund, but wanted to finish his boots-on-ground evaluation of the global economy first.
 He spent just over sixteen months in 2011 and 2012 exploring the world, living in 28 cities in 18 countries during that period.
 Erik continues to live a very international lifestyle, and presently has homes in Hong Kong, Mexico and the United States.

 Erik eventually took his Hong Kong friends’ advice to heart, and founded Fourth Turning Capital Management, LLC in 2013.
 Through that asset management company, he launched a Global Macro-strategy hedge fund in July 2013.
-In February 2016, in a joint effort with Nathan Egger, Erik launched Macro Voices, a new weekly financial podcast program which will target professional finance, high net worth, and other “sophisticated” investors who desire financial content at a level of sophistication and complexity above what the retail investment-focused podcasts on the Internet presently offer.
+In February 2016, Erik launched Macro Voices, a new weekly financial podcast program which will target professional finance, high net worth, and other “sophisticated” investors who desire financial content at a level of sophistication and complexity above what the retail investment-focused podcasts on the Internet presently offer.